Highlights on Ozone and UV activities 2017-2022

 Project to establish total ozone observing station in the Union of the Comoros

 The “Project on the establishment of an ozone observatory in Comoros” was initiated in April 2021.
-The objective of the project is develop capacity of Comoros in terms of monitoring and research of the atmosphere and climate and more specifically to set up and commence total column ozone observations in Comoros in relation to the Montreal Protocol and its Vienna Convention and to undertake research of its variability and long -term trend.
-A new miniSAOZ instrument will be acquired and installed at station in the Union of the Comoros.
-Those observations will contribute to those of the Global Atmosphere Watch Programme of WMO and to the scientific assessments of the state of the ozone layer.
+The objective of the project is develop capacity of Comoros in terms of monitoring and research of the atmosphere and climate.
+More specifically it aims to commence total column ozone observations in Comoros in relation to the Montreal Protocol and its Vienna Convention and to undertake research of its variability and long -term trend.
+A new miniSAOZ instrument are to be acquired and installed at a station in the Union of the Comoros.
+Those observations will contribute to monitoring and scientific activities of the Global Atmosphere Watch Programme of WMO and to the scientific assessments of the state of the ozone layer.
 The data from Comoros have big regional representativeness and they will fill in a gap in global observations.
 They are expected to contribute to better understand the processes that impact ozone close to the surface and its global circulation in higher altitudes, and also to determine the impact of different factors on the distribution and variability of ozone.

 The Ecuadorian Highlands Ozone Sondes (ECHOZ) project

 The first ozone sonde launch under the ECHOZ project was executed on 6 March 2020 in the presence of Government officials and university authorities.
 Subsequently, the launches were put on hold between 16 March 2020 and the end of May 2020 due to the COVID-19 pandemic lockdown.
 They were resumed at the end of May 2020 and regularly carried out at frequency twice a month until June 2020.
-Data have been collected although with reduced personnel due to restrictions to access the campus implemented by USFQ.
 25 sondes have been launched and data have been collected following strict protocols to ensure that the data set is of high quality.
 A major limitation caused by the pandemic was to operate with reduced personnel for launches and for data processing.
-Five additional sondes are planned for launching between July and August 2021.
-Due to the lack of sufficient personnel and pandemic difficulties, data processing has been delayed.
-At the moment, USFQ team is working on data processing for a publication that will compare the entire time series with the satellite data.
+Five additional sondes were launched between July and August 2021.
+Due to the lack of personnel and pandemic difficulties, data processing has been delayed.
+USFQ team is working on data processing for a publication that will compare the entire time series with the satellite data.
 Collected data will be archived at https://observaciones-iia.usfq.edu.ec , where previous (2014-2019) time series are already available.
-In order to ensure the continuity of ECHOZ soundings, a collaboration between USFQ and the NASA SHADOZ (Southern Hemisphere Additional Ozonesondes) network has been recently established.
-Furthermore, through this collaboration supplies for four additional years from Quito station will be provided and USFQ team will begin launching ozonesondes from their Galapagos campus starting this year.
+In order to ensure the continuity of ECHOZ soundings, a collaboration between USFQ and the NASA SHADOZ (Southern Hemisphere Additional Ozonesondes) network has been established.
+Furthermore, through this collaboration supplies for four additional years from Quito station will be provided and USFQ team will begin launching ozonesondes from their Galapagos campus starting in 2021.
 This project has been instrumental for expanding and consolidating ozone observations in Ecuador not only in the stratosphere over the Andes, but also in the troposphere, where it is relevant to the human health.
-The equipment and ozone observation capacity has been augmented at USFQ which will contribute the ozone observations in the region serving multiple needs.
-The results are already showing, as the team managed to monitor substantial changes in ozone photochemistry near the surface during the onset of the COVID-19 pandemic.
-These observations were published in a 2020 article and more papers are in preparation.
+The equipment and ozone observation capacity had been augmented at USFQ which will contribute the ozone observations in the region serving multiple needs.
+The results had showed substantial changes in ozone photochemistry near the surface during the onset of the COVID-19 pandemic.
+These observations were published in 2020 article and more papers have been in preparation.

 18th WMO-GAW Brewer Workshop